Compute

 Connection Address

-Enter the connection address of the monitored Redis database.
+Enter the connection address and port of the monitored Redis database.

 Password